idea42co/NetCoreTemplates/README.md

 `dotnet run`

 As always, if you add a new DB context, or change an existing one, create a new migration by using `dotnet ef migrations add migrationName` and then call `dotnet ef database update`

+### `dotnet new idea42.reactjs`
+This is a bare bone basic implementation of ReactJS using MVC to inject the HTML and Javascript to the browser.
+Once the Javascript is loaded, react takes over, delivering a 100% pure ReactJS experience.
+The react app is all stored in the `app` folder and uses react-router to handle the routing of the pages.
+Perform the following commands to compile:

+`npm install`

+`dotnet restore`

+`dotnet build`

+`dotnet run`

+**AFTER CHANGES**

+To recompile, and make sure all thigns happen that need to happen with webpack bundling, always run

+`dotnet build`

+`dotnet run`

+You can also from the root of the application type `webpack`.